kwohlfahrt/computer-notes/documentation/lab_computers/users.rst

 First search the existing LDAP users to find a free UID/GID::

-  ldapsearch -LLL objectClass=posixAccount filter gidNumber
+  ldapsearch objectClass=posixAccount filter uid uidNumber -S uidNumber

 Then, log-in as an admin user (usually in the format ``CRSID/admin``)::